ItsAML/MarzbanExpiredUserRemover/README.md

 # Marzban Expired Users Remover

-Remove all the expired users easily by just runing this script
+Simplify user management by effortlessly purging expired users using this script.

 ## Table of Contents
 - [About](#about)